What is Bond Refunding?

 The decision of bond refunding involves two major questions – (1) is it economically feasible to call back the outstanding bonds at the current interest and replace them with the new issue; and (2) would the expected value of the firm improve further if the bond refunding is done on a later date.

-- Costs of selling the newly issued bonds, which is known as floatation
+- The company incurs costs for selling newly issued bonds, known as floatation.

-- Tax savings adjusted due to write-off of the flotation costs of the older issue
+- The company adjusted tax savings due to the write-off of the flotation costs of the older issue.

-- Net interest to be paid while both old and new issues are outstanding in the market
+- The company is responsible for paying net interest while both old and new issues are outstanding in the market.

 On the other, the annual savings in terms of interest payment due to interest rate differential plus the net tax savings due to amortization of the flotation expenses on the newer issue constitute the cash inflow.
-The strategy is a value addition if the cash inflow is adequately higher than the cash outflow.
+The strategy adds value if the cash inflow is adequately higher than the cash outflow.

 Advantages